nclements11/Data-Science-Portfolio/README.md

 ## Capstone Project

 This capstone project serves as a comprehensive demonstration of the skills and knowledge I acquired throughout the certificate program.
 Focusing on NBA data, I conducted a thorough analysis using Python for data manipulation, statistical analysis, and visualization.
+You can view the project here: [NBA Analysis](https://github.com/nclements11/Data-Science-Portfolio/blob/main/Capstone%20Project/NBA%20Analysis.ipynb)

 ## Tools and Technologies